planetlabs/planet-client-python/docs/cli/cli-orders.md

 ### Wait then download an order

 The `wait` command is a small, dedicated command that polls the server to see if an order is ready for downloading, showing the status.
-It's not so useful by itself, but can be combined with the `download` command to only start the download once the order is ready:
+It’s not so useful by itself, but can be combined with the `download` command to only start the download once the order is ready: